AbeyFoundation/documents/Whitepaper/Abey-Whitepaper.md

 1  current_time ← Time.Now()
 2  if |current_time - TX.Tp| > TΔ then
-3      return false   // Reject if time skew is too large 4  var txn_history = new static dictionary of lists
+3      return false
+4  var txn_history = static dictionary of lists
 5  if txn_history[TX.from] == NULL then
 6      txn_history[TX.from] = [TX]
 7  else
 8      if txn_history[TX.from][-1].Tp - TX.Tp > 0 then
-9          return false   // Enforce order from same node 10     else
+9          return false
+10     else
 11         txn_history[TX.from].append(TX)
 12         return true